 Experience

-The best memories are made up of Fresh air, dark night, warm fire and Bright Stars.
-Situated in the lap of Sahyadris, the campsite comes with a promise of a night filled with the sounds and silences of nature beyond the madness of the cities, and a morning filled with the panoramic beauty of sunrise in the Sahyadris.
+Some of the best memories are made of moments spent in the company of fresh air, moonlit skys, warm campfires and bright stars.
+Situated in the lap of Sahyadris, the campsite promises nights filled with the sounds and silences of nature beyond the madness of the city and mornings filled with the panoramic beauty of sunrise in the Sahyadris.

-Solo travellers, bikers, anyone seeking a peaceful experience or a group of friends looking for night out options- we have you all sorted.
+Solo travellers, bikers, anyone seeking an off-the-track quaint, idyllic experience or a group of friends looking for a night out option - it will be a perfect destination for you.

 Camp code

 This is a community gathering in a private property, nuisance will strictly not be tolerated and you might even be asked to leave the premises if the community feels unsafe or disturbed.
-You are most welcome to enjoy your drink and keep the happiness to yourself and avoid disturbing others around you
+You are most welcome to enjoy your drink and keep the happiness to yourself and avoid disturbing others around you.

-This is not a cheap, alternative for a place to get drunk.
-We are serious campers, we love nature and we appreciate if you share the same sentiment
+This is not a cheap alternative for a place to get drunk.
+We are serious campers, we love nature and we appreciate if you share the same sentiment.

 We are very particular on zero trace camping.
 Please use the trash bag provided or follow instructions about garbage disposal strictly.

-We shall not accept responsibility for injuries or the damage of any personal property inside the Venue.
+We shall not accept responsibility for injuries or any damage to your personal property inside the venue.

 What we provide